guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 The sample used for our experiment involve two confinement:
 - light confinement with a one dimensional photonic cristal
 - electron confinement with a quantum well

-Ramana and photoluminescence will provide us informations about the nanobeam.
+Raman and photoluminescence will provide us informations about the nanobeam.

-#### Micro-Photoluminescence
+### Micro-Photoluminescence
 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/PL.png" width=300>